-Gujarat bye-polls: Former Congress leader Alpesh Thakor set to lose re-election bid on BJP ticket
+Gujarat bye-polls: Former Congress leader Alpesh Thakor loses re-election bid on BJP ticket

 He won the Assembly election from Radhanpur in 2017 but quit the Congress in July to join the saffron party.

-Former Congress leaders Alpesh Thakor and Dhavalsinh Zala, who switched their allegiance and moved to the Bharatiya Janata Party in July, were set to lose their Assembly seats in the bye-elections held on Monday.
+Former Congress leaders Alpesh Thakor and Dhavalsinh Zala, who switched their allegiance and moved to the Bharatiya Janata Party in July, lost their Assembly seats in bye-elections held on Monday.

-Thakor was trailing Congress candidate Raghu Desai by 3,807 votes in Radhanpur while Zala lost the election in Bayad to the Congress’ Jasubhai Patel by a narrow margin of 743 votes.
+Thakor lost to Congress candidate Raghubhai M Desai by 3,807 votes in Radhanpur on Thursday while Zala lost Bayad constituency to the Congress’ Jasubhai Patel by a narrow margin of 743 votes.
 Radhanpur and Bayad were among the 51 Assembly constituencies across the country where bye-polls were held.

 Thakor and Zala won their seats in the Assembly elections in 2017, but they resigned on July 5 after cross-voting in Rajya Sabha elections for two seats from the state.